fereshtehbaradaran/Micro_Lab/README.md

 **Breathing LED**

 A “breathing LED” is a situation where an LED’s brightness smoothly changes from dark to bright and back to dark.
+It's implemented with help of arduino Uno.

 **RGB LED**